MBA Consulting Recruiting Timeline: Full 2026 Guide

 M2 Fall: Full-Time Offer Conversion and Backup Recruiting

 The M2 fall phase splits into two populations.
-Candidates with a summer offer in hand finalize acceptance decisions in September–November.
+Candidates with a summer offer in hand finalize acceptance decisions during the fall window.
 Candidates without a return offer re-enter recruiting, targeting open full-time seats at MBB and strong tier-2 firms (Oliver Wyman, Strategy&, L.E.K., EY-Parthenon).

-For M2 candidates recruiting fresh, the fall window is tight — most top firms make full-time decisions from August through October with application deadlines clustering in September.
+For M2 candidates recruiting fresh, the fall window is tight because many top firms make full-time decisions early in the academic year.
 The consulting interview prep timeline article covers sprint prep when you only have 6–8 weeks of runway.
+Keeping a structured record of firms, deadlines, and contacts is essential across both M1 and M2 cycles; use a consulting application tracker to centralize that information.
 A credible second-year M2 story requires a clear narrative about why the summer internship path shifted, and deep knowledge of whichever tier-2 firm you apply to.

 School-Specific Variations: H/S/W vs Rest of M7 vs Top-20

 The rest of M7 runs the cycle slightly later and mixes closed-list with open applicant allocation.
-Candidates at Kellogg, Booth, Columbia, MIT Sloan, and similar programs are competitive for MBB but more reliant on their own proactive networking to convert events into interviews.
+Candidates at Kellogg MBA consulting recruiting, Booth MBA consulting recruiting, Columbia MBA consulting recruiting, and MIT Sloan MBA consulting recruiting are competitive for MBB but more reliant on their own proactive networking to convert events into interviews.

-Top-20 programs outside M7 require an earlier start and heavier networking.
-Candidates at Ross, Duke, Yale SOM, NYU Stern, Tuck, Darden — when they land MBB offers — typically start pre-MBA prep in June with a full story bank ready by orientation and a deliberate plan to attend every possible firm event in M1 fall.
-Their case interview prep for MBA students runway is typically 30–50% longer than H/S/W peers.
+Top-20 programs outside M7 often require an earlier start and heavier networking.
+Candidates at Michigan Ross MBA consulting recruiting, Duke Fuqua MBA consulting recruiting, Yale SOM MBA consulting recruiting, NYU Stern MBA consulting recruiting, Dartmouth Tuck MBA consulting recruiting, and Darden, when they land MBB offers, often start pre-MBA prep with a story bank ready by orientation and a deliberate plan to attend the most relevant firm events in M1 fall.
+Their case interview prep for MBA students runway is usually longer than H/S/W peers.

 Sources

-- MIT CAPD — PhD/Postdoc Consulting Opportunities Guide — checked April 12, 2026
+- MIT CAPD: PhD/Postdoc Consulting Opportunities Guide: checked June 17, 2026